 Blackdom Townsite Plaque

 The community of Blackdom was centered largely around Frank and Ella Boyer's house.
-He advertised in several newspapers for Black homesteaders to join the community and by 1908, the community had 25 families with about 300 people and several businesses (including a blacksmith shop, a hotel, a weekly newspaper, and a Baptist church) on 15,000 acres (61 km2) of land.
+He advertised in several newspapers for Black homesteaders to join the community, and by 1908, the community had 25 families with about 300 people and several businesses (including a blacksmith shop, a hotel, a weekly newspaper, and a Baptist church) on 15,000 acres (61 km2) of land.
 W.T.
 Malone, the first Black to pass the New Mexico Bar exam, was one of the early settlers from Mississippi.
 The community was the first solely African American community in the New Mexico Territory.
-Juneteenth celebrations in the community were well-known, and many white ranchers in the area were invited to the community for a large festival and baseball game.
+Juneteenth celebrations in the community were well-known, and many white ranchers were invited to the community for a large festival and baseball game.

-The year 1916 saw worms infest many of the crops, alkali buildup in the soil, and the sudden depletion of the natural wells of the Artesia aquifer that had provided most of the water for the farms.
+The year 1916 saw worms infest many crops, alkali buildup in the soil, and the sudden depletion of the natural wells of the Artesia aquifer that had provided most of the water for the farms.
 A drought followed and caused many of the settlers to relocate moving to Roswell, Dexter, and Las Cruces.
 In 1921, the Boyers' house was foreclosed upon, and the family relocated to Vado, NM.

 Blackdom was to be 40 acres and 166 lots in the original plan.
 However, by the time it was recognized as a town, most of the population had relocated because of the water problems.
 Blackdom was officially incorporated in 1921; it is now considered a ghost town.
 No structures are remaining in Blackdom except for the barely visible concrete foundation of the schoolhouse.
 However, The Blackdom Baptist Church building was sold in the 1920s and moved to Cottonwood in Eddy County, where it is now a private home.